 Insurance costs can differ from city to city and state to state.
 Even within a city, the physical location of your business or offices can affect your premiums.
 For example, if your business location is in a flood zone, your premiums will be higher.

 Similarly, the age of the building your business is located in can affect your premiums.
-Older buildings are less likely to be up to the most recent codes than newer buildings, leading to you having a higher presumed risk, and increased insurance costs.
+Older buildings are less likely to be up to the most recent codes than newer buildings.
+This leads to you having a higher presumed risk, and increased insurance costs.

 Your contractor business insurance premiums are dependent on a variety of factors.
-Choosing your insurance policy based purely upon premium costs can lead to you being underinsured, which can bring with it its own set of problems.
+Choosing your insurance policy based purely upon premium costs can lead to you being underinsured.
+This can bring with it its own set of problems.

 Instead, choose a policy that reflects your needs and levels of risk.
 This will help ensure that should something unforeseen happen to your business, you have an adequate safety net to fall back upon.